Mizakson/CountdownTimerProject/README.md

 # countdownTimerProject
-Hello :)

-This project is a basic countdown timer web application created solely using python and certain python modules.
+Countdown timer web application created solely using python and tkinter

 For a more in-depth explanation of the source code please go to "InDepthExplanation.txt".